PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

  * QEMU
  * Xilinx Vivado tools with Zynq-7000 support (imported into the current environment)

-On Debian or Ubuntu-based distributions you can simply do the following:
+On Debian or Ubuntu-based distributions you can install these with the following command:

 	sudo apt-get install multistrap device-tree-compiler u-boot-tools libssl-dev dpkg-dev qemu-user-static

+To install the Xilinx tools, consult the documentation that comes with Vivado.

 ## Quick Start